OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

 Cloud orchestration supports the DevOps framework by allowing continuous integration, monitoring, and testing.
 Cloud orchestration solutions manage all services, which leads to frequent updates and faster troubleshooting.
 Your applications will be more secure as developers can patch vulnerabilities quickly.

-Cloud orchestration is a hard project to complete.
-You will find benefits along the way to complete orchestration, maybe you automate the database component and that speeds up manual data handling, or you install a smart scheduler for your Kubernetes workloads.
-Even small improvements to cloud orchestration could save you time and money.
+The journey towards full cloud orchestration is hard to complete.
+To make the transition more manageable, you can find benefits along the way with cloud automation.
+Maybe you automate the database component and that speeds up manual data handling, or you install a smart scheduler for your Kubernetes workloads.
+Even small improvements towards cloud orchestration could save you time and money.

 ## Cloud Orchestration tools